RakhithJK/dbeaver-dbeaver-wiki/Data-compare.md

 You can compare data of two tables using Data Compare tool.
-It is very useful when you need to compare two tables which have almost identical data with just a few differences.
+It is very useful when you need to compare two tables which have almost identical data with just few differences.
-DBeaver visualizes these differences using table diff view.
+DBeaver visualizes the differences using table diff view.

 ### Running data compare tool